 Cratejoy is built specifically with subscription commerce in mind.
 Once you sign up for the Cratejoy’s free 14 day trial, you can set up all your subscriptions and one-time products in one place.
 No additional apps are needed; Cratejoy supports everything you need to run your subscription box directly through the platform.

 Shopify has different size plans depending on the features you need.
 Their most basic pricing level is $29/mo.
 The third-party subscription apps start at an additional $19.99/mo.
 All the subscription apps require an external payment processor, which is an additional 2%.

 Shopify Basic with subscription app: $48.99/mo + 2% per transaction.

 Cratejoy costs $39/mo and 1.25% + 10¢ per transaction.

 Both platforms also have credit card transaction fees of 2.9% + 30¢ with a payment processor like Stripe.

 Both platforms support international sales, sales tax collection, and provide tools for outsourced fulfillment.
 Each platform has free themes for launching a business site quickly, and a developer can further customize the look.
 Both also offer integrations for common third-party services like MailChimp and ShipStation.

-For businesses that have a large product inventory and want to add specific product subscription, Shopify is likely the better choice.
-For businesses that want to launch a subscription box, Cratejoy is the way to go- the community, analytics, platform, and marketplace can’t be beat.
+For businesses that have a large marketing bandwidth and budget, have a large product inventory, and want to add specific product subscription, Shopify is likely the better choice.
+For businesses that want to launch a subscription box or add a channel of revenue, Cratejoy is the way to go – the community, tools, analytics, platform, and marketplace can’t be beat.